dominiquedevriese/ogp-notes/modular_effects.md

 Enforcing representation invariants was only possible when classes' internal state was properly encapsulated by making all class variables private and by avoiding representation exposure.
 However, this was not the only reason for encapsulating internal state.
 It also allowed us to easily [change representations](lecture2part1.md#encapsulating-the-fields-of-class-interval): properly encapsulated classes can switch to a different representation without breaking their clients' expectations.
-In other words, when an API is properly encapsulated, clients can be left unaware of internal used to implement it.
+In other words, when an API is properly encapsulated, clients can be left unaware of internal implementation details.

 Similar situations arise when dealing with external effects.
 For example, when a webserver invokes a database, it is often desirable to keep the server code unaware of how this database is accessed: as an in-memory database (requiring only internal effects to access), a database on the local disk (requiring disk access) or a remote database accross the internet (accessed over the network).